waku-org/pm/draft-roadmap/formalize_and_expand_waku_web_apps.md

 - F15.
 The relevance index is increased if the author owns an ENS or Logos ordinal.
 - F16.
 The relevance index is increased if the post or comment is upvoted by an ENS or Logos ordinal owner.
 - F17.
 The relevance index is increased if the post has a comment from an ENS or Logos ordinal owner.
+- F18.
+Anonymous users can upvote, comments and post.

 - U11.
 ENS holders can choose to use an ENS for display purposes.
 - U12.
 The relevance index is used to push most relevant posts and comments on top.